-Molina Healthcare, Inc. Attention: Appeals and Grievances 2900 Exterior Street, Suite 202 Bronx, NY 10463
+Molina Healthcare, Inc. Attention: Appeals and Grievances 2900 Exterior Street, Suite 202 Bronx, NY 10463 or Members may call (800) 223-7242 (TTY: 711)

 Expedited Appeal

 An expedited appeal may be filed for the following:

 - A delay will seriously risk your health, life, or ability to function; - Your provider says the appeal needs to be faster; - You are asking for more of a service you are getting right now; - You are asking for home care services after you leave the hospital; - You are asking for more inpatient substance abuse treatment at least 24 hours before you are discharged; or - You are asking for mental health or substance abuse services that may be related to a court appearance.